CDCgov/prime-simplereport/README.md

 ### Restart & Clean

-When there are DB schema changes the backend may throw and error and fail to start.
+When there are DB schema changes the backend may throw an error and fail to start.

 Restarting the docker way: